kinza111/PangenePro/README.md

 A small dataset in the 'example' directory can be used to test the PangenePro pipeline.
 Since it is a small part of original sequence files, the results would not have any biological meaning.
 Access the dataset and replace the file names in the 'PangenePro.sh' file.

 ```
-#Specify the query protein sequence, proteome, genome, and anotation files
+#Specify the query protein sequence, proteome, genome, and anotation files in the 'PangenePro.sh' script and run the script.
+Make sure all files and directories are specified.
-python get_genes.py AtCRK_ref.faa Ahy_genome.fna Ahy_ proteome.faa Ahy_gff.gff Aip_genome.fna Aip_ proteome.faa Aip_gff.gff Adu_genome.fna Adu_ proteome.faa Adu_gff.gff

 $./PangenePro.sh
 ```
 The genome, proteome, and annotation files for each genome should be specified in order.
 First specify the reference gene family member sequences.
-Then specify the genome, proteome, and anootation files for genome one, then genome two and so on.
+Then specify the genome, proteome, and annotation files for genome one, then genome two and so on.

 ## Contributing
 We welcome contributions!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.